Old Testament Survey

 Grade: 11 Prerequisite: Teacher recommendation

 This two-semester course (Government first semester, Economics second semester) is designed to prepare students to consider what they can do to affect/infect the world with Jesus Christ.
 The course covers the fundamentals of Economics and American government, the Constitution, American rights, the branches of federal and local governments, and elections.
-The focus is on equipping students with the necessary tools to become responsible Christian citizens of the
+The focus is on equipping students with the necessary tools to become responsible Christian citizens of the United States of America.

 Grade: 12 Prerequisite: None